hetida/hetida-designer/docs/user_guide/tutorials/exec_wirings_adapters.md

 Executing with this setting yields a timeseries of volatility scores where input data is coming from the Demo adapter.

-Again we enter the execution dialog and for the `volatilities` we select the Python-Demo-Adapter navigate to Plants -> Plant A -> Pickling Unit -> Influx Anomaly Score and assign the `Influx Anomaly Score` sink and set frequency to `6h`.
+Again we enter the execution dialog and for the `volatilities` output we select the Python-Demo-Adapter navigate to Plants -> Plant A -> Pickling Unit -> Influx Anomaly Score and assign the `Influx Anomaly Score` sink and set frequency to `6h`.

 Before execution we open the Browser Developer Tools (e.g. F12 using Firefox) and navigate to the Network analysis tab.

-Executing we first note, that no output is shown.
-Examining the POST request to the `/api/transformations/execute` endpoint that happend yields a payload
+Executing we first note, that no output is shown in the execution result view.
+Instead, examining the POST request to the `/api/transformations/execute` endpoint, we see a payload
 ```json
 {
 	"id": "0ca411cc-4761-4833-a167-ee46d79f351c",